briemadu/evalNLP/bibliography.md

 Even though almost 25 years old, this textbook is a good companion for the course, available in the UP library (also as e-book):

-* SPARCK JONES, Karen & GALLIERS, Julia R. Evaluating Natural Language Processing Systems: An Analysis and Review.
+* SPÄRCK JONES, Karen & GALLIERS, Julia R. Evaluating Natural Language Processing Systems: An Analysis and Review.
 Berlin: Springer, 1996. [link](https://opac.ub.uni-potsdam.de/DB=1/SET=1/TTL=1/SHW?FRST=2)
-* GALLIERS, Julia R.; SPARCK JONES, Karen.
+* GALLIERS, Julia R.; SPÄRCK JONES, Karen.
 Evaluating natural language processing systems.
 University of Cambridge, Computer Laboratory, 1993.

 A comprehensive overview is available at: